ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 ##### To run AIoT-PD APP
 - Open the APP and sign in
-- Press `Start Boutton` to start data collecting
+- Press `Start Button` to start data collecting
-- Press `Stop Boutton` to stop data collecting
+- Press `Stop Button` to stop data collecting
 - After walking for 30 seconds, press `Show Result Boutton` to see the score